whatDeepak/lms-project/README.md

 ## License

-This project is licensed under **No License**.
+This project is licensed under **No Permission License**.
 All rights are reserved.
 Unauthorized use, copying, modification, and distribution of this code are strictly prohibited.